 You find these stores everywhere: see the Trafik article for information.

-Another obvious alternative is the Austrian postal service (German: Die Post, with the Po pronounced as in pot, so the word rhymes with flossed).
+The obvious option, however, is the Austrian postal service (German: Die Post, with the Po pronounced with a British accent as in pot, so the word rhymes with flossed).

 You find post offices all over the place, clearly identifiable by the bold yellow colour on signs and displays.